 Internet will be the primary method of obtaining the Fire Weather Forecast, Red Flag Warning, Fire Weather Watch, and for both requesting and receiving a spot forecast.
-As a backup method, a request can be made to the NWS for a product to be faxed to the customer agency.

 Fire Weather Observations

 Fire weather observation stations provide the specialized weather observations for fire weather forecasts, wildfire control and suppression, and various other land management operations.
 These stations were selected very carefully in each state and federal district.
 Sites were chosen to represent homogeneous weather conditions across a district.
 Stations may either be manned sites operated by land management agencies or unmanned, Remote Automatic Weather Stations (RAWS) maintained by any of the federal or state land management agencies in the area.